-Google had announced lately that the page speed is definitely going to be a ranking signal for mobile search beginning in July.
-This is something which majority of the search engine optimization pros have doubted about for some time and they are indeed glad and happy that it is now confirmed and Google has already started rolling out the mobile index which puts mobile first.
+Google has announced lately that the page speed is definitely going to be a ranking signal for mobile search beginning in July.
+This is something that the majority of search engine optimization pros have doubted for some time, and they are indeed glad and happy that it is now confirmed and Google has already started rolling out the mobile index, which puts mobile first.

 For user experience, page speed is definitely one of the most vital factors.
-All those pages which take long time to load will usually see bounce rates which are higher.
-Pages which are slow-loading can also have an adverse impact on the conversion rates because the end users won’t keep waiting for the pages to load.
+All those pages that take a long time to load will usually have higher bounce rates.
+Pages that are slow-loading can also have an adverse impact on the conversion rates because the end users won’t keep waiting for the pages to load.

-Since the time Google launched mobile index and introduced the popular approach called mobile-first by dedicating the main index for mobile, page speed could become a single than a lightweight signal like HTTPs.
-Here are few things which you can go in order to get ready.
+Since the time Google launched the mobile index and introduced the popular approach called mobile-first by dedicating the main index for mobile, page speed could become a single than a lightweight signal like HTTPs.
+Here are a few things which you can do to get ready.

-You have to get ready for the mobile index by ensuring that you’re offering the best content experience and have good quality content which satiates the intention of the user.
-The path towards the purchase is fragmented and not linear.
-You should have content which satiates each and every stage of the journey of the user.
+You have to prepare for the mobile index by ensuring that you’re offering the best content experience and have good quality content that satisfies the user’s intention.
+The path toward the purchase is fragmented and not linear.
+You should have content that satiates every stage of the user’s journey.

-One thing that you need to understand is that your pages should load as fast as possible, most probably within 1-2 seconds.
+You need to understand that your pages should load as fast as possible, probably within 1-2 seconds.
 Users will never sit and wait for the page to load as their attention span is extremely short.
-They will visit your page for finding a viable solution to their problem and if they have to wait for that, it is better they visit some other page.
-Always remember that there various other sites which are waiting to get a click apart from yours.
+They will visit your page to find a viable solution to their problem, and if they have to wait, it is better to visit another page.
+Always remember that there are various other sites waiting to get a click apart from yours.

 Although AMP is not a ranking factor at present, it is definitely going to be one in the near future.
-In case you don’t wish to use AMP, there are many other ways in which you can alleviate the speed of your website.
-Nevertheless, you should use AMP since the pages load too fast and it could probably boost your conversions and find improved search engine ranks once AMP gets to hold the position of a ranking signal.
+In case you don’t wish to use AMP, there are many other ways to alleviate the speed of your website.
+Nevertheless, you should use AMP since the pages load too fast, and it could probably boost your conversions and find improved search engine ranks once AMP gets to hold the position of a ranking signal.

-You can use the tools like Gtmetrix, Page Speed Insights to take a close look at the mobile page speed and ensure all the pages are pretty mobile-friendly.
+You can use tools like Gtmetrix and Page Speed Insights to closely examine the mobile page speed and ensure all the pages are pretty mobile-friendly.
 With the mobile-friendly approach of all search engines, it is vital to make your website mobile-friendly.

-Although this might not be included in SEO but wouldn’t you wish to ensure that the users get a strong call-to-action as soon as they visit your website?
+Although this might not be included in SEO, wouldn’t you wish to ensure that the users get a strong call to action as soon as they visit your website?
 In case your main intention for them is to download some brochure or perhaps some other action, make sure the user finds the CTA rather fast.